Legislation

 -

-Packs of dogs run down a single coyote to the point of exhaustion.
+Packs of hounds run down a single coyote to the point of exhaustion.
 The coyote is cornered, often times injured, where the dogs then attack the coyote (that is their reward).
 This is a form of legalized dog-fighting.
 View VT coyote here.

 -